How to Improve Collaboration Within Your Remote Team

 - It allows setting reminders.

 Nobody can be sure of this, but remote work could be the future of work.
-Establishing remote collaboration during this time of pandemic is already a good foundation to begin with.
+Establishing remote collaboration during this time of pandemic is already a good foundation to begin with, along with a cloud hosted phone system that makes collaboration possible from any device.

 - Observe clarity – In sending messages, always make it simple.